andreilob/CameraKage/README.md

 - [x] AR camera capable of loading face masks and capturing content with them.
 - [x] Metadata camera scanner.
 (QR, barcodes, etc.)
 - [x] Premission handling.
+- [x] Video and Photo compression and resizing.
 - [x] Delegate notifications.
 - [x] Camera flipping.
 - [x] Adjustments for exposure and focus of the camera.